UPPMAX/HPC-python/docs/day4/ml.rst

 Tips and Tricks (Lessons Learned):
 ----------------------------------

-* version environment.
+* Understand your data:
-* Tensor datatypes. dtype in pandas, tensors BF16, FP16, FP32.
+   - Tensor datatypes affect performance: BF16, FP16, FP32.
+   - Choose appropriate dtypes in pandas to reduce memory usage.

+* Version management:
+   - Freeze all your dependencies using requirements.txt or environment.yml.
+   - Document versions of all libraries in your code repository.
+   - Keep your environments away from HOME dir if possible, unless IOPS is a problem.

+* Start small:
-* start small. smaller batch size, smaller sequence length.
+   - Begin with smaller batch sizes and sequence lengths.
-* Consider I/O Operations. small but many can reach hardware IOPs limit.
-Large but few can be slow.
-* Understand DIR quota (size and iops).
-* OOM on GPU.
-* log everything.
-Admins can kill jobs.
+   - Helps identify issues before scaling up.
+   - Reduces debugging time when errors occur.
+   - Shorter training cycles allow faster iterations.
+   - Easier to monitor memory usage and prevent OOM errors.

+* Optimize I/O operations:
+   - Be aware of I/O bottlenecks: many small files can hit IOPS limits.
+   - Large but few files may cause slower data loading.
+   - Consider using data formats designed for ML (like HDF5).

+* Storage management:
+   - Monitor directory quotas carefully (both size and IOPS limits)
+   - Consider using compressed formats for datasets

-* GPU profiling.
+* GPU memory management:
-* model = torch.compile(model)
+   - Monitor CPU and GPU memory usage with tools like `htop`, `nvidia-smi`, `https://pytorch.org/memory_viz`, `nvidia nsight`, `tensorboard profiler`.
+   - Start with smaller batches to avoid Out-Of-Memory (OOM) errors
+   - Use gradient accumulation for training with limited memory
+   - Consider mixed precision training to reduce memory footprint. `autocast()` in PyTorch and `tf.keras.mixed_precision` in TensorFlow.

+* Job monitoring:
+   - Log all experiments thoroughly - jobs may be terminated by administrators
+   - Use checkpointing to resume interrupted training
+   - Include timestamps and run parameters in log files
+   - Monitor resource usage for optimizing future jobs

+* Performance optimization:
+   - Use GPU profiling tools to identify bottlenecks
+   - Accelerate PyTorch models with: `model = torch.compile(model)`
+   - Optimize data loading operations to match GPU computation speed
+   - Benchmark to find optimal batch sizes for your hardware

 .. challenge::

    Try and run the either pytorch or tensorflow code for Fasion MNIST dataset by submitting a batch job.
-   The dataset is stored in ``data/pytorch`` or ``data/tf`` directory.
-Copy the ``data`` directory to your personal folder.
+   The dataset is stored in ``datasets/pytorch`` or ``datasets/tf`` directory.
    In order to run this at any HPC resource you should either do a batch job or run interactively on compute nodes.
 Remember, you should not run long/resource heavy jobs on the login nodes, and they also do not have GPUs if you want to use that.

    * Learning outcomes: